Kjartan Atli Kjartansson: Coaching career

 In 2012, Kjartan was hired as head coach for Stjarnan women's team.
 He led them to a 12–4 record in the Division I, the second best record in the league.
 In the playoffs they lost Hamar for a seat in the Úrvalsdeild kvenna.
 Kjartan served as an assistant coach with Stjarnan men's team during the 2014–2015 season, helping it win the Icelandic Basketball Cup in 2015.

-In May 2022, Kjartan was hired as the head coach of Álftanes.
+In May 2022, Kjartan was hired as the head coach of Álftanes men's team.
+In his first season, he guided the team to first place in the 1. deild karla and to promotion to the top-tier Úrvalsdeild karla.

 National team career

 Kjartan played 12 games for the Icelandic national U-18 basketball team.

 Music career

 Kjartan was a member of the Bæjarins bestu hip hop group in the 2000s and performed under the name Kájoð.